gazal2708/Autonomous-Car-using-Rpi-and-Image-Processing/README.md

 # Autonomous-Car-using-Rpi-and-Image-Processing
-automate the driving system through image processing so that it could drive the car along the lane and detect any obstacle coming in its way using ultrasonic sensor, thus reducing the chances of accidents. final.py code is the code where the Image processing is done by camera module which captures image frames and help car move along the lane. a.py is the code for motor control of wheels of the car to move in left ,right ,backward and forward directions.
+Automated the driving system using image processing so that it could drive the car along the lane and detect any obstacles coming in its way using ultrasonic sensor, thus reducing the chances of accidents.

+## File Description
+- ```final.py```: Contains the Image Processing part which is done by using a camera module to capture image frames and help the car to move along the lane.
+- ```a.py```: Controls the motor of car's wheels to move in left, right, backward, and forward directions.